amansky404/EduCertEngine/FLOW_DIAGRAM.md

-# System Flow and Working - Complete Guide
+# 🔄 System Flow and Working - Complete Guide

-This document provides a comprehensive overview of how EduCertEngine works, including system architecture, data flow, and user workflows.
+This document provides a comprehensive overview of how EduCertEngine works, aligned with the detailed admin workflows documented in ADMIN_FLOW.md.

 ## 📋 Table of Contents